devYaoYH/werewolf-agents/README.md

 ### Consensus Scoring

 -   Use llm to extract a sentiment analysis score between [-1, 1] for a message and player pair.
 I.e. determine if the (player) in the given (message) sounds more like a human (-1) or wolf (1).
--   Accumulate this in a running average sum with the denominator being the number of messages that has a non-zero score for the (player).
+-   Accumulate this in a running average sum with the denominator being the number of messages sent into the day channel.
 -   Decay the consensus score by gamma=0.9 each round (to place more weight on recent messages).
 -   The 'consensus score' is calculated for each player and used to vote.